Neubauer Family Assistant Professor

 (773) 702-7550 – Fax

-Twentieth-century United States, African American history, urban studies, racial inequality, and the history of capitalism
+Twentieth-century United States, African American history, urban studies, race and inequality, and the history of capitalism

 Destin Jenkins is the Neubauer Family Assistant Professor of History at the University of Chicago.
 He earned his BA in modern U.S. history from Columbia University and earned his PhD in U.S. history from Stanford University.
 He was a postdoctoral fellow at Harvard University's Charles Warren Center for Studies in American History before joining the University of Chicago faculty in 2017.